-With the pass, you can ride all public transportation for free from the first stamp, skip the line at the Colosseum, and get discounts for various attractions.
+With the Pass, you can ride all public transportation for free, skip the line at the Colosseum, and get discounts for various attractions.
 The Roma Pass is available for either 48 or 72 hours.

 Attention: Unfortunately, transportation to the Fiumicino airport is not included in the Roma Pass.